Fidel-TS: A High-Fidelity Multimodal Benchmark for Time Series Forecasting: Fidel-TS: A Benchmark Built on High-Fidelity Principles

 \paragraph{Subsetting for Generalization and Transferability.} A crucial aspect of real-world utility is a model's ability to generalize to new scenarios it has not been explicitly trained on.
 Our Subject and Channel definitions naturally support this evaluation.
-For datasets with a large number of Subjects, we create distinct partitions to simulate a zero-shot learning environment.
+For datasets with a large number of Subjects, we create distinct partitions to simulate a subject-level generalization evaluation.
 Subsets intended for standard training and evaluation are marked with the \texttt{-obs} (observed) suffix, while those held back for testing generalization on unseen subjects are marked with the \texttt{-hid} (hidden) suffix, providing a robust test of a model's transfer learning capabilities.
-More details are provided in Appendix \ref{sec:subsetting}.
+More details of the division are provided in Appendix \ref{sec:subsetting}.